-Ironically I put my most important thoughts on paper rather than on the computer.
+Ironically, I put my most important thoughts on paper rather than on the computer.

-Somehow it’s easier for me to remember where they are instead of losing everything in some random folder.
+It’s easier for me to remember where they are instead of losing everything in some random folder.

-They can by bought from Amazon for like $10, or just go down to Walmart and get yourself a spiral binder.
+A journal can by bought from Amazon for like $10, or just go down to Walmart and get yourself a spiral binder.